NotCoffee418/s3-zip-upload/README.md

 A GitHub Action for easily creating a zip file from a folder and uploading it to S3.
 This action can also be used to upload a pre-made zip file or any other single file.
-It supports Linux, Windows, and any other `runs-on` that can run Node.
+It supports Linux, Windows, and any other `runs-on` that can run Node. with content type and user defined meta data

 ## Features